mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 #### Give me the technical details
 There are two main places to look at, when you want to see the code:
 - The [layout package](https://github.com/mff-uk/dataspecer/tree/radstr-project-branch/packages/layout).
 You can read more about the implementation in the README.
 In this package all of the code is created by me.
-- [CME](https://github.com/mff-uk/dataspecer/tree/radstr-project-branch/applications/conceptual-model-editor) - Here we provided in the [documentation](https://github.com/mff-uk/dataspecer/tree/radstr-project-branch/applications/conceptual-model-editor/documentation) only the highlevel image of C4 component and directory structure.
+- [Conceptual model editor](https://github.com/mff-uk/dataspecer/tree/radstr-project-branch/applications/conceptual-model-editor) - Here we provided in the [documentation](https://github.com/mff-uk/dataspecer/tree/radstr-project-branch/applications/conceptual-model-editor/documentation) only the highlevel image of C4 component and directory structure.
 The code here is shared with [Petr Škoda](https://github.com/skodapetr), who is also responsible for the code related to CME, which brings us to the fact, as you may have already noticed, we are not on the main branch.

 #### Technical state of project
 Last "few" commits of project are on [separate branch](https://github.com/mff-uk/dataspecer/tree/radstr-project-branch), because as the end of project approached, the amount of code was growing bigger, so there was simply no time for code reviews.
 Also one big breaking point was [this pull request](https://github.com/mff-uk/dataspecer/pull/1131), where simply the number of changes was too large process.
 So I had to from then on make the pull requests smaller and split the pull request into smaller ones.
 This unfortunately added some mental overhead about where is actually what and how to piece it all together.

-All of the functional requirements from project were implemented.
+All of the functional requirements from specification were implemented.
 Except one
 - Have model containing visual model configuration (for example color).

 Since we already had working version, which stores the color inside visual model and we couldn't think of anything else to put into the model, we skipped it.

 However we also did some extra things like
-- Implemented one optional requirement - More visual entities for one semantic one
+- Implemented one optional requirement - More visual entities for one semantic one.
 - and went beyond normal scope on layouting by designing and implementing layouting algorithm.